OfficeDev/office-js-docs/reference/excel/pivottableext.md

 void

 ### refreshTable()
 Refreshes the PivotTable report from the source data.
-Returns True if it╬ô├ç├ûs successful.
+Returns True if itsuccessful.

 #### Syntax
 ```js